Nadeeshana-Lahiru/PlatformIO-with-WOKWI-Simulation/README.md

 ---

-💡 **Example Project: Motion Detection System using PIR Sensor and LCD Display**
+# 💡Example Project: Motion Detection System using PIR Sensor and LCD Display
 To test this setup, I simulated a simple **Motion Detection System** that uses a **PIR sensor** to detect human movement and an **LED** with **LCD display** to provide visual alerts. 🚶‍♂️💡📟

 🔹 The **PIR sensor (pin 2)** continuously monitors for motion in its detection range.